This gorgeous exhibit is only in Vancouver until February 20, 2022!

 Explore the stunning details of Michelangelo’s iconic work at Michelangelo’s Sistine Chapel: The Exhibition.
 Michelangelo’s Sistine Chapel: The Exhibition showcases the awe and wonder of arguably one of mankind’s greatest artistic achievements while allowing its visitors to experience this art from an up-close, life-sized, and never-before-seen perspective.

 Allow the artistic genius’s masterpieces to blossom around you, enfolding you in their brilliance.
-This incredible artistic experience has just opened!
+This incredible artistic experience is only open until February 20, 2022 and the last remaining tickets are selling out fast!

 This exhibit will bring you up close and personal to Michelangelo’s most noteworthy masterpieces that’s unlike any perspective you’ll get elsewhere—not even the Vatican!
 With special expertise and care, the ceiling paintings from the Sistine Chapel have been reproduced in a truly unique way using licensed high-definition photos.
 See them brought to life using a special printing technique that emulates the look and feel of the original paintings.